 BEARDSLEY: It's late afternoon in Saint-Denis and the mothers with children have mostly gone home, replaced by young men hanging out on street corners.
 Twenty-four-year-old Curtis Jackson(ph) is standing with his friends.
 Not far from them is a group of police officers.

-Mr. CURTIS JACKSON (Resident, Seine-Saint-Denis): Nothing has changed.
+CURTIS JACKSON: Nothing has changed.
 The police are still provoking us as much as possible.
 Look at them over there.
 We do nothing, and they come here and hassle us.
 They ask us for ID cards; and then if we're insolent, they haul us in.
 What happened to those two policemen?
 They were looking for it and they got what they deserved.

 BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.